rupali1singh/UDEMY-DEVOPS-PROJECTS/README.md

 - do vagrant reload
 - You can not provision an existing vm but --provision can be used for force provisioning

+# GIT & GITHUB

+> This is the standard and safe way to combine branches.

+    Steps:

+    ### Switch to main branch
+    git checkout main

+    ### Update main to latest
+    git pull origin main

+    ### Merge feature branch into main
+    git merge feature-branch

+    ### Push merged changes to GitHub
+    git push origin main